 - What is the goal?
 Feed-up

 Keep in mind that when errors are allowed and welcomed, feedback is more effective.
 Here are some more tips on how to give powerful feedback.

 1. Look at the student’s improvement toward a goal

-Like you’ve read above, it’s important to keep in mind the goal a student is striving toward.
-When giving feedback, information students are receiving should help toward their final goal.
+As you’ve read above, it’s essential to keep in mind the goal a student is striving toward.
+When giving feedback, the information students are receiving should help toward their final goal.